ehsan18t/unilink-docs/docs/user-manual/student/student.md

 * **Category**: Choose the appropriate category or topic that best represents your forum's subject matter.
 * **Description**: Write a brief description that explains the purpose or focus of your forum.

+**Step 3** *Preview and Confirm*

+Before finalizing, review the information you've provided to ensure accuracy.
+If everything looks correct, click the "Add Forum" button to create your new forum.

+**Step 4** *Access Your New Forum*

+Congratulations!
+Your new forum is now created.
+You can access it from your UniLink dashboard or homepage.
+Start posting discussions, inviting members, and moderating content as needed to build your forum community.

+##  Creating a Post on UniLink

+**Step 1** *Access the Forum*

+You can usually find a list of forums on the UniLink homepage or in the forum section of the platform.

+**Step 2** *Start a New Post*

+Inside the forum, look for a button or link that says "Create Post" .
+Click on it to start composing your post.

+**Step 3** *Compose Your Post*

+You'll be directed to a post creation page with several fields:

+* Title: Enter a descriptive title that summarizes the content of your post.

+* Content: Write the main body of your post.
+You can format text, add images, and include links as needed.

+**Step 4** *Publish Your Post*

+Once you are satisfied with your post, click the "Post" button to share it with the forum community.